dchandak99/TextGraphs-2020/README.md

 ### Training
 Dataset and models can be found [here](https://drive.google.com/drive/folders/1qXA57-w_2In6BOeRfSpqeNFmMjVFoRy5).
-We are submitting and training all our models in the link above.
+Please submit and train all models in the link above.

+### Result:
+Results of different models on the test, train and dev dataset can be found [here](https://docs.google.com/spreadsheets/d/15AJtu01gqGbNNdtAbvJdwc5gpJejhe_iCWBqs5Po-M8/edit#gid=0).
+The results have been in terms of the **MAP** scores.

 ### Last Year: